Fulvestrant

 Drug Overview:

-Fulvestrant works by binding to the receptors of breast cancer and inhibiting the growth of the tumor by cessation and degradation of the receptors responsible for the tumor growth.
+Fulvestrant works by binding to breast cancer receptors and inhibiting tumor growth by blocking and degrading the receptors responsible for tumor growth.
 This hormone suppression mechanism is aimed at addressing the biological processes that commonly lead to tumor formation in HR-positive breast cancers.

 What Is Fulvestrant Used For?